getkeops/keops/readme.md

 b = torch.randn(2000,2, requires_grad=True)

 # Pre-defined kernel: using custom expressions is also possible!
+# Notice that the parameter sigma is a dim-1 vector, *not* a scalar:
 sigma  = torch.tensor([.5], requires_grad=True)
 params = {
     "id"      : Kernel("gaussian(x,y)"),